-405.5 Deceased Authors
+405.5- Deceased Authors

-The U.S. Copyright Office will accept applications that name a deceased author as the copyright claimant.
+The U.S. CopyrightThe U.S. Copyright Office will accept applications that name a deceased author as the copyright claimant.
 Likewise, the Office will accept applications submitted by or on behalf of a claimant who owns all of the rights that initially belonged to a deceased author, such as the author's estate, a devisee, or an heir.
-The U.S. Copyright Office will accept applications submitted by or on behalf of a claimant who owns all of the rights that initially belonged to a deceased author, such as the author's estate, a devisee, or an heir.
 Likewise, the Office will accept applications that name a deceased author as the copyright claimant if the author is the only party who is eligible to be named as the copyright claimant.
 If the application names an individual as author and claimant and the Office discovers that the individual died before the application has been approved for registration, the registration specialist may communicate with the applicant for the name of the current claimant.
 See Group Registration of Contributions to Periodicals, 81 Fed.
 Reg.
 86,634, 86,641-42 (Dec.
 1, 2016).